 In this Statement, PVH uses “forced and involuntary labor” to refer to slave labor, prison labor, indentured labor, bonded labor, human trafficking, child labor and similar conduct.

-PVH has excelled at growing brands and businesses to become one of the largest apparel companies in the world.
-We have approximately 33,000 associates operating in over 40 countries and had over $7.1 billion in 2020 revenue.
+PVH has excelled at growing brands and businesses with rich American heritages, becoming one of the largest apparel companies in the world.
+We have approximately 31,000 associates operating in over 40 countries and generated over $9.2billion in 2021 revenue.
 We own the iconic Calvin Klein, TOMMY HILFIGER, Warner’s, and Olga brands and the digital-centric True&Co. brand, and market a variety of goods under these and other nationally and internationally known owned and licensed brands.
 The foregoing excludes our Heritage Brands business, which we sold in August 2021.

-We have established a global supply chain that can adjust with our evolving business needs.
-Our products were produced in approximately 1,200 factories in over 40 countries during 2020 (February 1, 2020 to January 31, 2021).
+We have an extensive established network of worldwide sourcing partners that enables us to meet our customers’ needs in an efficient manner without relying on any one vendor or factory or on vendors or factories in any one country.
+Our products were produced in approximately 1,100 factories in approximately 40 countries during fiscal 2021 (February 1, 2020 to January 31, 2021).
 We source finished products and, to a limited extent, raw materials and trim.
 Raw materials and trim include fabric, buttons, thread, labels and similar components.
-Finished products consist of manufactured and fully assembled products (apparel, footwear, accessories and related products).
+Finished products consist of manufactured and fully assembled products ready for shipment to our customers and our stores (apparel, footwear, accessories and related products).
 Raw material, trim, and finished product commitments are generally made two to six months prior to production.
 Our supply chain is constantly evolving, both at the manufacturer and country level.
 Please visit our factory list for details about business partners from whom we source and their location.

 Alignment with International Standards; PVH Policies

-The requirements for doing business with PVH are based, in part, on the Universal Declaration of Human Rights, the International Labour Organization’s (ILO) Core Conventions, and the United Nations Guiding Principles on Business and Human Rights, as well as other third-party standards, frameworks and codes of conduct, some of which are discussed in this Statement.
+The requirements for doing business with PVH are based, in part, on the Universal Declaration of Human Rights, the International Labour Organization’s (ILO) Core Conventions, and the United Nations Guiding Principles on Business and Human Rights, as well as other third-party standards, such as the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector, frameworks and codes of conduct, some of which are discussed in this Statement.
 We communicate our standards and requirements to our business partners in our supply chain through the following:

 - A Shared Commitment, our code of conduct for all of our business partners, a copy of which is provided to each of them at the outset of our relationship.
 First introduced in 1991, A Shared Commitment prohibits forced and involuntary labor and child labor, and more generally requires our business partners to comply with ILO standards.